 Contract for

-Prosthesis & Orthotics materials
+Prosthesis & Orthotics materials.

-Prosthesis & Orthotic Equipment
+Prosthesis & Orthotic Equipment.

 Dear Concern,

 Social Assistance and Rehabilitation for the Physically Vulnerable (SARPV) is a not profit organization devoted to work for the most underprivileged and marginalized vulnerable groups of the society for their socioeconomic development to transform them as productive human resource with a dignified lifestyle.
 People with Disability are the prime focus of this organization.
 Along with the disability it is also intervening in various sensitive & significant issues like poverty eradication, inclusive education, health & nutrition, Human rights, humanitarian support, climate change and skill development for integrating the vulnerable groups to the mainstream of society those who are leading life with uncertainty in the society.